Yuxiang-Xiao/NUS-Report-Template-LaTex/README.md

 ### Bibliography Style

 The reference numbers in the default template are sorted by the first author's last name's initial.
-If you want to sort them in the order of citation, please add command `\bibliographystyle{unsrt}` after `\usepackage{natbib}` in `includes.tex` file.
+If you want to sort them in the order of citation, please change command `\bibliographystyle{plain}` to `\bibliographystyle{unsrt}` in `main.tex` file.

 ## 📄Update